Summer Staff FAQs - Click a question below!

 What age group does Gretna Glen serve?

-Gretna Glen overnight campers can range from Kindergarten up to seniors in high school depending on the camp.
-We also have a day camp that welcomes 4-year olds through 8th grade.
+Gretna Glen overnight campers can range from 6 year old's up to 18 year old's depending on the camp.
+We also have a day camp that welcomes 5-year old's through 12 year old's.
 We try to offer a camp program for everyone in these age ranges every week.

 What is the time commitment for a camp staff member?